11 May Things to know about SEO: 7 great places to start

 Caught on video: Woman’s boobs explode in local grocery store.

 When it comes to sharing content, how can you be sure your article is read over a myriad of others?
-The difference between 100 readers and going viral amid millions starts with a great headline, continues with engaging content, and then gains momentum with solid SEO.
+The difference between 100 readers and going viral amid millions starts with a great headline, continues with engaging content, and then gains momentum with solid SEO and SEO headlines.
 By understanding these seven features of search engine optimization, you will build an edge in maximizing your online presence.

 Google has positioned itself as the eyes and ears of online media.
 As such, it is of utmost importance to optimize your site using tools that Google provides, such as Google Ads and Trends.
 Is your site indexed by Google?
 Do you have W3C validation?
 How’s your site speed?
 Do you have meta tags and meta descriptions in the proper places?
 Are you optimizing keywords that real people are using?
 As a Certified Google Partner, Osmond Marketing uses best practices in site optimization.